-The Herbarium was donated to Mansfield University in July 2015.
+The Herbarium from 1894 was donated to Mansfield University in July 2015.
 It appears to be a class assignment from June 1894 by Matthew Scott Knowlton who was in the Senior Class of the Elementary Program of Mansfield State Normal School in 1893-1894.
 The Herbarium is a collection of pressed leaves and plants from the Mansfield, Pennsylvania area.
 It contains twenty-five individual pages of card stock with plants adhered to them.
 These single cards were enclosed in a cover tied together with ribbon.
 The collection is very delicate, as you can imagine, having survived over 120 years in private hands.

 The Herbarium was located at the estate sale of Robert Van Dusen of Elmira, New York, in July 2015 after his death earlier in the year.
 It appears that Matthew S. Knowlton, creator of the Herbarium, passed it along to his eldest son, Leon C. Knowlton.
 Leon passed it along to his only child, Evelyn Margaret “Peggy” Knowlton Van Dusen.
 It remained with her husband Robert's estate after her death in 1989.
 The Herbarium was purchased at Robert Van Dusen’s estate sale and then donated to Mansfield University by Denise DeLosa who felt such an interesting item should be preserved.
 We are honored that Mrs. DeLosa passed along the Herbarium to us.